theromna12/Image-Upload-Widget/README.md

 /*
 Roman Petruchyk - Zadanie Front-end BePoland

+This project allows you to upload a photo, and read the following properties:
+- Photo's name and file extension
+- Photo's size (converted to MB)
+- Photo's GPS data

+If the photo passes the following conditions =>
+- Photo size less than 1 MB
+- Photo has GPS data as a property
+Then, uploader will show the photo preview, photo's prperties and a marker on google map.

+By clicking "Delete Button" you will delete photo and it's properties from the page + the marker from the map will be removed.
+Instead, map will show a general world map.
+Marker will apear once you'll upload a photo again.

 1. This code has a possibility to upload only 1 photo (no multiple file option) - I hope it is how it should be
 2. There is only "Upload file" button - no drag&drop.
 As far as i understand it's an optional functionality => "tylko ładowanie plików poprzez element input[type=file] lub obszar drag&drop"